cqb13/Numby-hack/README.md

 <h1>Modules:</h1>
 <h2>General:</h2>
 <pre>
-Chat Encrypt     || Encrypts your chat messages
+Auto Log Plus    || Automatically disconnects at a specific time and/or place Better Place     || Allows you to place blocks in weird ways Chat Encrypt     || Encrypts your chat messages
 Chorus Exploit   || Exploits chorus teleports
 Confetti         || Changes the color of totem pop particles